escapingnetwork/core-keeper-dedicated/README.md

 WORLD_INDEX         Which world index to use.
 WORLD_NAME          The name to use for the server.
 WORLD_SEED          The seed to use for a new world.
 Set to 0 to generate random seed.
+WORLD_MODE          Sets the world mode for the world.
+Can be Normal (0), Hard (1), Creative (2), Casual (4).
+NOTE: Changing between Creative and non-Creative worlds not currently supported.
 GAME_ID             Game ID to use for the server.
-Need to be at least 23 characters and alphanumeric, excluding Y,y,x,0,O. Empty or not valid means a new ID will be generated at start.
+Need to be at least 28 characters and alphanumeric, excluding Y,y,x,0,O. Empty or not valid means a new ID will be generated at start.
 DATA_PATH           Save file location.
 If not set it defaults to a sub-folder named "DedicatedServer" at the default Core Keeper save location.
 MAX_PLAYERS         Maximum number of players that will be allowed to connect to server.
 DISCORD             Enables discord webhook features witch sends GameID to a channel.
 DISCORD_HOOK        Webhook url (Edit channel > Integrations > Create Webhook).
-SEASON              Enables Seasonal Events.
-0 is default, 1 is Easter, 2 is Halloween, 3 is Christmas.
+SEASON              Overrides current season by setting to any of None (0), Easter (1), Halloween (2), Christmas (3), Valentine (4), Anniversary (5), CherryBlossom (6). -1 is default setting where it is set depending on system date.
+SERVER_IP           Only used if port is set.
+Sets the address that the server will bind to.
+SERVER_PORT         What port to bind to.
+If not set, then the server will use the Steam relay network.
+If set the clients will connect to the server directly and the port needs to be open.
 ```

 ### Contributors
 <a href="https://github.com/escapingnetwork/core-keeper-dedicated/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=escapingnetwork/core-keeper-dedicated" />